Mardi Gras Massacre

-Mardi Gras Massacre is a 1978 American horror film written and directed by Jack Weis.
-It is a semi-sequel of the 1963 film Blood Feast.
-The plot follows a serial killer roaming the streets of New Orleans, Louisiana, sacrificing women to an Aztec goddess.
-The film is notable for its reputation as a "video nasty," having been banned in the United Kingdom upon its release and given an X rating in the United States.
+Mardi Gras Massacre is a 1978 American slasher film written and directed by Jack Weis.
+The film's plot follows a serial killer roaming the streets of New Orleans, Louisiana, sacrificing women to an Aztec goddess.
+It has been noted for its plot similarities to the 1963 film Blood Feast.

+Mardi Gras Massacre is notable for its reputation as a "video nasty," having been banned in the United Kingdom upon its release and given an X rating in the United States.

 Plot

 In New Orleans, Louisiana, a dapper and mysterious middle-aged man named John arrives at a bar searching for the "evilest" prostitute he can take home.
 He is directed to Shirley, who agrees to leave with him for two hundred dollars.
-At his home, he asks her to lie on a table.
+At his house, he asks her to lie on a table.
 She undresses, and John re-enters the room in a robe and wearing a mysterious metal mask.
 He begins massaging her and then ties her to the table and eviscerates her, removes her heart, and offers it on an altar in an Aztec sacrifice to the goddess Coatl, the "queen of evil."

 Sergeant Frank Hebert and his partner Sergeant Mayer are assigned to Shirley's murder case after her body is found on train tracks in the city.
 When questioning other local prostitutes, Hebert meets Sherry and discovers from her that the man whom Shirley had left with the night she died wore an unusual gold ring.
 Frank soon becomes enamored of Sherry, a hooker with a heart of gold, and the two begin falling in love, which clouds Frank's focus on the investigation.
 Meanwhile, Frank's superiors urge him and Mayer to prevent the murders from being publicized in fear that it will hamper the impending Mardi Gras celebration.

 Meanwhile, John continues to stalk local strip clubs and bars for further female victims.
 He performs the same ritual murder on another prostitute.
-At a different club, he attempts to court another dancer, but is confronted in the street by her pimp, whom John brutally stabs to death before fleeing.
+At a different club, he attempts to court another dancer but is confronted in the street by her pimp, whom John brutally stabs to death before fleeing.
 At another club, John is propositioned by Catfish, an eccentric hippie who is also a pimp, who offers John one of his girls.
-In the dressing room of the club, Catfish arranges for nineteen-year-old dancer and prostitute Sissy to have sex with John in order to repay a debt.
+In the dressing room of the club, Catfish arranges for 19-year-old dancer and prostitute Sissy to have sex with John to repay a debt.